Oluwa-Temmy/-pinvest_test/docs/CHANGE.md

 =======
 # [Unreleased] - yet-to-come

-This update will mainly focus on general user authentication and general user profiling
+This update will mainly focus on general user authentication and general user profiling.

 ### Added